su1zihan/LyricLens/README.md

-# TeenLyrics: Multi-Label Explicit Content Detection with Age-Based Rating
+# LyricLens: Multi-Label Explicit Content Detection with Age-Based Rating
 This repository contains a complete pipeline for multi-label explicit content detection in music lyrics, culminating in an automatic MCR rating with content descriptors.

 ## Overview